 As a Nutritional Therapist, I will be looking to support optimal gut function using foods, food-based supplements and biological agents (probiotics) if deemed necessary.
 Functional testing can also help fine tune my recommendations – please see testing tab for more info.

 A healthy digestive system also supports optimum liver function.
-Our liver is responsible for metabolising proteins, carbohydrates and fats; and detoxifing hormones, toxins and drugs.
+Our liver is responsible for metabolising proteins, carbohydrates and fats; and eliminating used hormones, toxins and drugs.
 The liver makes bile which is necessary for fat and fat-soluble vitamin absorption.
 Bile and pancreatic enzymes may also help destroy unwanted micro-organisms in the digestive tract and also prevent bacterial build up in the small intestine.

-As a Nutritional Therapist, supporting your liver function to encourage good detoxification and elimination, and metabolic and hormonal balance is a fundamental part of any foundational plan.
+Supporting your liver function to encourage good detoxification and elimination, and metabolic and hormonal balance is a fundamental part of any foundational plan.